 According to reports from the FDA and industry analyses, 2025 is expected to signal a major breakthrough in the integration of software and hardware medical technologies, particularly in the following areas:

-The use of AI-powered image analysis system is rapidly expanding in clinical and remote healthcare settings to monitor physiological parameters in a contactless and real-time manner, giving continuous health insights with minimal user input.
+The use of AI-powered image analysis systems is rapidly expanding in clinical and remote healthcare settings to monitor physiological parameters in a contactless and real-time manner, giving continuous health insights with minimal user input.

 Reference: